General

 No, it's not required but it is recommended.

-There may be courses that are very appropriate to the Global Studies major which were overlooked in the cross-listing process.
-It is very important that you consult your major advisor before enrolling in such courses, since you must have approval to count the course toward your major.
-If you believe that a course is relevant to your Global Studies concentration, but the course does not appear on the course list for the concentration, then you may petition to add the course (see next FAQ).
-NB Petitions are only for ELECTIVE courses.
+There may be courses that are very appropriate to the Global Studies major and your concentration which were overlooked in the creation of our concentration lists.
+It is very important that you consult your major advisor before enrolling in such courses, since you must have approval to count the course toward your major and concentration.
+If you believe a course is relevant to your Global Studies concentration, but the course doesn't appear on the course list for the concentration, then you may petition to add the course (see next FAQ).

 No more than 12 total units earned outside of the day school of Washington University may ever be applied to your Global Studies degree.
-This includes credits from study abroad (never more than 6 units from a single semester, 3 from a summer, or 12 from a year), University College, or summer school from other US universities, or a combination (400-level units must be earned on campus or in Washington University courses taught abroad).
+This includes credits from study abroad (never more than 6 units from a single semester, 3 from a summer, or 12 from a year), CAPS (School of Continuing & Professional Studies, formerly known as University College) or summer school from other US universities, or a combination (4000-level units must be earned on campus or in Washington University courses taught abroad).

-Yes, but a University College course (not a Washington University summer school course) is considered to be “outside the day school” and therefore needs your advisor’s approval to count toward the Global Studies major.
+Yes, but a CAPS (School of Continuing & Professional Studies, formerly known as University College) course (not a Washington University summer school course) is considered to be “outside the day school” and therefore needs your advisor’s approval to count toward your Global Studies major.

-L61 116 Geographies of Globalization and Development is an introductory course for the Development, Global Cultural Studies, and International Affairs concentrations
+GLOBAL 1107 Global Migration and Transnational Cultures in Modern Times is an introductory course for the Development, Global Cultural Studies, and International Affairs concentrations.

 Language Requirement